tanweijie123/tp/docs/UserGuide.md

 You can return to the home page by using this command.

 <center><img src="images/homepage.png" alt="homepage"/></center>
-<center> Figure - Homepage View </center>
+<center> Figure 4 - Homepage View </center>

-The homepage will display the statistics of your program, today's schedule and quote of the day.
+The homepage will display the statistics of your program, today's schedule and quote of the day as shown in the figure above.

 ### Viewing help : `help`

-You can ask FitEgo to open a window with a link to the help page.
+You can ask FitEgo to open a window with a link to the help page as shown in the figure below.

 <center><img src="images/helpMessage.png" alt="helpMessage"/></center>
-<center> Figure - Help Window </center>
+<center> Figure 5 - Help Window </center>

 Format: `help`